floft/linux-control/README.md

    *https://example.com:443/linux-control/auth/login*

 Fill out app information:
- * On your Google Actions project, select "App information" and click EDIT.
+ * On your Google Actions project, select Deploy --> "Directory information."
  * Fill out name, pronunciation, description, etc.
- * Fill out the invocations, e.g. "Talk to Linux", "Linux Control", "Linux", "Ask Linux", and "Ask Linux Control".
+ * Fill out the invocations, e.g. "Talk to Linux Control", "Linux Control", and "Ask Linux Control".

-When you are ready to use it (i.e., after you follow the Setup Server section):
+When you are ready to test it (i.e., after you follow the Setup Server section):
  * On Dialogflow, click "Integrations" tab on the left.
  * Click big "Google Assistant".
  * Explicit invocation: Default Welcome Intent.